Efficient Stackelberg Strategies for Finitely Repeated Games: Introduction

-However, in a departure from these works, our construction carefully choreographs the order of action pairs in this transcript to ensure that the follower's best response is to follow the prescribed transcript.
-One might ask why we explicitly prescribe these ordered pairs, instead of allowing the leader to draw pairs from the LP distribution i.i.d. each round.
-The problem is that even if the leader commits to drawing from this distribution and playing their side of the strategy, they have no way to signal to the follower what they should play at any given round before play occurs.
-Our approach, in spirit, involves the leader pre-committing to these signals at the start of the game.
-However, this means that the follower can see the payoffs of the specific move pairs they will be asked to play each round (as opposed to an expected payoff over an i.i.d. draw), which necessitates the ordering of pairs by increasing follower payoff.
-The transcript we construct forces through the worst action pairs for the follower first, and adds ``treats" at the end to ensure that the follower is incentivized to follow the prescription at each round of the game.
+One might ask why we explicitly prescribe these ordered pairs, instead of allowing the Leader to draw pairs from the LP distribution i.i.d. each round.
+The problem is that even if the Leader commits to drawing from this distribution and playing their side of the strategy, they have no way to signal to the Follower what they should play at any given round before play occurs.
+Our approach, in spirit, involves the Leader pre-committing to these signals at the start of the game.
+However, this means that the Follower can see the payoffs of the specific move pairs they will be asked to play each round (as opposed to an expected payoff over an i.i.d. draw), which necessitates the ordering of pairs by increasing Follower payoff.
+The transcript we construct forces through the worst action pairs for the Follower first, and adds ``treats" at the end to ensure that the Follower is incentivized to follow the prescription at each round of the game.
 The approximation to the upper bound comes from ``fitting'' a probability distribution to a finite number of rounds $T$, and improves as $T$ grows larger.
-While the average values of the leader and follower in the transcript will approximate their value in the LP distribution for large $T$, the ordering means that the actual transcript will not look like a typical sequence of i.i.d. draws from the distribution.
+While the average values of the Leader and Follower in the transcript will approximate their value in the LP distribution for large $T$, the ordering means that the actual transcript will not look like a typical sequence of i.i.d. draws from the distribution.

-While the above approach gives us a rate of convergence to optimality that depends, possibly exponentially badly, on the number of actions for each player in the game, we show in Section~\ref{sec:faster} how to eliminate the dependence upon the number of actions.
+While the above approach gives us a rate of convergence to optimality that depends, possibly exponentially badly, on the number of actions for each player in the game, we show in Appendix~\ref{sec:faster} how to eliminate the dependence upon the number of actions.
 The main idea involved is a randomized sampling scheme that allows us to simplify the ideal empirical distribution found by the linear program.
 This process can also be viewed as randomized rounding of the linear program's solution to a more succinctly representable solution.
-This rounding also introduces randomization in the leader's algorithm, and converts the absolute guarantee of near-optimality into a high probability guarantee.
+This rounding also introduces randomization in the Leader's algorithm, and converts the absolute guarantee of near-optimality into a high probability guarantee.